Astor Piazzolla: Musical career

 After leaving Troilo's orchestra in the 1940s, Piazzolla led numerous ensembles beginning with the 1946 Orchestra, the 1955 Octeto Buenos Aires, the 1960 "First Quintet", the 1971 Conjunto 9 ("Noneto"), the 1978 "Second Quintet" and the 1989 New Tango Sextet.
 As well as providing original compositions and arrangements, he was the director and bandoneon player in all of them.
 He also recorded the album Summit (Reunión Cumbre) with jazz baritone saxophonist Gerry Mulligan.
 His numerous compositions include orchestral work such as the Concierto para bandoneón, orquesta, cuerdas y percusión, Doble concierto para bandoneón y guitarra, Tres tangos sinfónicos and Concierto de Nácar para 9 tanguistas y orquesta, pieces for the solo classical guitar – the Cinco Piezas (1980), as well as song-form compositions that still today are well known by the general public in his country, including "Balada para un loco" (Ballad for a madman) and Adiós Nonino (dedicated to his father), which he recorded many times with different musicians and ensembles.
 Biographers estimate that Piazzolla wrote around 3,000 pieces and recorded around 500.

 In 1981, singer/model/actress Grace Jones famously incorporated his "Libertango" into her hit song "I've Seen That Face Before" on her platinum selling "Nightclubbing" album.
 A Grammy nominated video was also filmed for her performance of the song.
 In 1984, he appeared with his Quinteto Tango Nuevo in West-Berlin, Germany and for television in Utrecht, Netherlands.
 In the summer of 1985 he performed at the Almeida Theatre in London for a week-long engagement.
 On September 6, 1987, his quintet gave a concert in New York's Central Park, which was recorded and, in 1994, released in compact disc format as The Central Park Concert.

+Personal life and death

+Piazolla fell in love with a painter, Odetta Maria Wolff, known as Dedé, after they met at a tea party in 1940.
+They married in 1943, and had two children, Diana Irene (1943), and Daniel Hugo (1945).
+The marriage was rocky, but divorce was illegal in Argentina which slowed their ability to disengage.
+He left her in 1966 for Argentine singer Amelita Baltar, but he and Wolff were not able officially to divorce until 1988.
+He and Baltar lived together until the early 1970s.
+He suffered a heart attack in 1973, and split with Baltar in 1974.
+When he and Wolff were finally divorced, he married the singer and television personality Laura Escalada in 1988, and she took charge of his professional life in light of his medical needs.
+"This is my world, the love I've been looking for," he told writer Natalio Gorin.
+"Before I lived by going from flower to flower, as the tango says.
+Now I don't need any of that."
+He suffered a cerebral hemorrhage in Paris on August 4, 1990, which left him in a coma, and died in Buenos Aires, just under two years later on July 4, 1992, without regaining consciousness.